AlexBedley/IPASkeleton/README.md

 ##Environment Setup
 #####Node
-[Install node v0.10.36](http://nodejs.org/dist/v0.10.36/node-v0.10.36-x86.msi).
+[Install node v0.10.36](http://nodejs.org/dist/v0.10.36/node-v0.10.36-x86.msi) with the default options.
 This will also install `npm`, the node package manager.
 You will probably have to restart to get `node` and `npm` in your `PATH`.
 You can run `echo %PATH%` to check.

 ##Running the App Locally
 Run these commands to pull down the repo and install the dependencies.
 You will only have to do this once.